Early Aviation Heroes Who Changed Flight Forever

 Hugh Robinson

-Maryse Bastié was a French aviator who set several international records for long-distance flights in the 1930s.
+Maryse Bastie was a French aviator who set international records for long-distance solo flights in the 1930s.
 She broke the women’s world record for duration flying solo in 1931.
-Bastié’s achievements demonstrated the growing reach of aviation and contributed to the advancement of flight endurance capabilities.
+Bastie demonstrated that endurance in the air wasn’t limited by gender, and her achievements pushed the boundaries of what people believed was possible for long-range flight.